publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch94/schI/m__us_usc_t15_s6802.md

     (e) __General exceptions__

-    Subsections (a) and (b) of this section shall not prohibit the disclosure of nonpublic personal information—
+    Subsections (a) and (b) shall not prohibit the disclosure of nonpublic personal information—

         (1)